Skip to Main Content

 Significantly strengthen analytical capabilities.
 Banks will have to enrich their customer profiles with external data, process this information using advanced analytical capabilities, and distribute sales leads through all relevant channels.

 Adopt highly agile and decoupled business and applications architectures.
 Banks will have to develop third-party partnerships to obtain external data for their customers.
-To facilitate these ties, banks will have to develop highly decoupled, more flexible and agile architectures that allow rapid integration of external data sources without affecting their core transactional platforms.
+To facilitate these ties, banks must develop highly decoupled, more flexible and agile architectures that allow rapid integration of external data sources without affecting their core transactional platforms.

-Know the limits with regards to privacy and customer’s personal space.
+Know the limits of privacy and customer’s personal space.
 Banks will have to take great care to address customer privacy sensitivities for external information sources such as social media services.

-Contact us to learn how we can help you develop practical strategies for harnessing the power of these technology trends to achieve high performance.
+Contact Accenture to learn how we can help you develop practical strategies for harnessing the power of these technology trends to achieve high performance.

 August 22, 2012